-It is important to note that the seller will not be paying off the current loan, but rather using the payments they receive from the impending buyer to do so.
+It is important to note that the seller will not pay off the current loan but rather using the payments they receive from the impending buyer to do so.
 That means the homeowner’s current unpaid balance will factor into the purchase price for the new buyer.

 The buyers in a subject to “transaction” do not formally assume the loan, but they are given the deed in return for making payments.
 In other words, they take control of the home without assuming the mortgage.
-Payments are, therefore, made to the seller, so that they may pay the original loan from the money they receive from the buyer each month.
-The terms the buyer creates with the seller are unique to each situation, and agreed upon by the two parties prior to a deal being struck.
+Payments are, therefore, made to the seller so that they may pay the original loan from the money they receive from the buyer each month.
+The terms the buyer creates with the seller are unique to each situation and agreed upon by the two parties before a deal being struck.
 As a result, subject to financing requires little to no money down and, when used properly, can provide an alternative, viable financing strategy.

 Subject to strategies aren’t all that common, but you will find that they can be useful in certain circumstances.
 Distressed sellers, for example, may be willing to sell subject to if they want to rid themselves of a property immediately.
-Buyers, on the other hand, will tend to favor subject to when the interest rates on the existing loan are lower than the current market rates.
+On the other hand, buyers will tend to favor subject to when the interest rates on the existing loan are lower than the current market rates.

 All things considered, there is a time and a place to execute a subject to mortgage, but the process isn’t without risk.
-Entering into an agreement with a seller is never risk free, but I digress.
+Agreeing with a seller is never risk-free, but I digress.
 Not unlike every other exit strategy, there are pros and cons.
-The key is to weigh each pro and con, and determine for yourself if a subject to mortgage is right for you.
+The key is to weigh each pro and con and determine for yourself if a subject to mortgage is right for you.
 That said, be sure to consult an attorney well-versed in real estate law before you make any decisions for yourself.
 Until you do, here’s a list of some of the most common pros and cons you can expect to see.